moliver4/portfolio-builder-client/README.md

 Hello!
 This is the github repo for the client-side of Portfolio Builder Lite.

-* sign in with your current email or create a new user account view, create and edit items in your portfolio view your finalized portfolio!
+* sign in with your current email or create a new user account with an email and password view, create and edit items in your portfolio view your finalized portfolio!

 * after your portfolio is created, the link can be shared without a user needing to login.
 So your portfolio/resume can be seen by an employer directly without hassle.

+## Built with
+React
+Bootstrap
+Ruby on Rails API
+Authentication with bcrypt and jwt tokens
+PostGreSQL

 ## Hosted
 Hosted here at [www.portfoliobuilderlite.com](www.portfoliobuilderlite.com)